99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 <img width="300" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/489bec1f-22e1-4e14-9e26-058ed41dc987">

 Lambda function configuration:
-Ram from 128MB to 10GB, if you need to increase vCPU you NEED to increase RAM, so if your app is CPU-bound, increase RAM!
+Ram from 128MB to 10GB, if you need to increase vCPU you NEED to increase RAM, so if your app is CPU-bound, increase RAM! else "Error: Memory Size: 10,240 MB Max Memory Used"
 Timeout: default 3s, max 15min, if you need more use Fargate, EC2, ECS
 Execution Context: temporary runtime that initializer external dependencies / services connection ecc.. is maintained for a short period expecting a new invocation ex:
 <img width="400" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/b8e7144f-9bdb-4baa-bd52-29d693aa81f5">